maxistb/maxistb/README.md

   <span style="vertical-align: middle;">About Me:</span>
 </div>

-I am an App Developer from Germany currently working at Haspa Next GmbH
+I am an App Developer from Germany currently working at Haspa Next GmbH as an iOS-Developer.

 ---